 Biofilms are also prevalent in the ear, nose, and throat regions, contributing to chronic otolaryngological conditions such as otitis media, sinusitis, and tonsillitis.
-These infections are frequently caused by pathogens such as Moraxella catarrhalis, Streptococcus pneumoniae, and Haemophilus influenzae.
+These infections are frequently caused by pathogens Moraxella such as catarrhalis, Streptococcus pneumoniae, and Haemophilus influenzae.
 Similarly, biofilms in the urinary system, which are frequently brought on by Proteus mirabilis and uropathogenic Escherichia coli (UPEC), lead to recurrent and chronic UTIs, including pyelonephritis and recurrent bladder infections [60].
-Finally, biofilms can form in skin and soft tissue infections, such as folliculitis and hidradenitis suppurativa, leading to chronic inflammation and poor therapeutic outcomes.
-Staphylococcus aureus. including methicillin-resistant strains (MRSA), is frequently involved in these skin infections [61].
+Finally, biofilms can form in skin and soft tissue infections, such as folliculitis and hidradenitis suppurativa, leading to chronic inflammation and poor therapeutic Staphylococcus aureus, outcomes. including methicillin-resistant strains (MRSA), is frequently involved in these skin infections [61].